 VS Code collects data about any crashes that occur and sends it to Microsoft to help improve our products and services.

-If you don't wish to send crash data to Microsoft, you can change the
+If you don't want to send crash data to Microsoft, you can change the

 enable-crash-reporter runtime argument to